sk-stm/RL_robot_arm_control/journey.md

 -> constant rewards of 0.
 I think the agent doesnt find good action to chose because the time to interact with the world is too small. + The std of the action distribution is 0, which might mess up the entropy, maybe a very small value is better.
 It might also be necessary to learn the std as well.

+## 2
+Hyper parameter tuning doesn't work at all.
+The agent seems not to learn anything.
+This means back to the drawing board and rethink the algorithm and search for bugs in the implementation.

+# Conclusion 1

+It seems that the training runs are not independent anymore.
+Therefore the learning of the critic is prone to divergence.
+It's better to use a replay buffer to iid sample the input data from experience just like in the banana project.
+Also: Exploration is not done correctly, according to (DDPG)[https://arxiv.org/pdf/1509.02971.pdf] there must be a noise term added to the action that is selected in order to also do other actions and explore more.
+Else it just takes for ever, which is exactly what can be seen by current experiments.